 Note: Boats with Canting Keels will race in the class appropriate to their TCC.
-The RORC reserves the right to amend the class bands in the light of 2022 data.
-Class bands may be changed for Inshore Regattas.
+The RORC reserves the right to amend the class bands in the light of 2023 data.

 When racing, the appropriate Class flag or flags shall be prominently displayed from a backstay, or at the stern on a boat with no backstay.
 Boats shall provide their own Class flag.